wistia/wistia-open-docs/_posts/video-seo.md

 {{ "You can use Google's [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/) to verify that Google is able to see your video and its metadata.
 If everything is working properly, you'll see that Google finds a `VideoObject` on the page." | tip }}

 For even more information on embedding, check out the [Embedding]({{ '/embedding' | post_url }}) guide.

+### Can I See an Example?

+Yes you can, you SEO-lover.

+Here's an example for one of the videos on our [embedding]({{ '/embedding' | post_url }}) page!

+{% codeblock wistia_html.html %}
+"@context":"http://schema.org/","@id":"https://fast.wistia.net/embed/iframe/vud7ff4i6w","@type":"VideoObject","duration":"PT31S","name":"Standard Embed Final Proof 1","thumbnailUrl":"https://embed-ssl.wistia.com/deliveries/c2e61496651bc2e88ce8e7f7006aa384c641d708.jpg?image_crop_resized=960x540","embedUrl":"https://fast.wistia.net/embed/iframe/vud7ff4i6w","uploadDate":"2015-11-24","transcript":"Hi.\n\nI'm your standard embed code.\n\nI'm your basic go-to embed\ncode for getting video\n\nonto your website.\n\nI display inline on your page\nwith the rest of your content,\n\nand I'm also responsive.\n\nBecause I'm\nasynchronous, I won't\n\nblock the loading of all the\nother content on your web page.\n\nFor developers, I\nintegrate easily\n\nwith a player API, which\nsupports a bunch of ways\n\nto control the video player.\n\nAnd like all Wistia\nembed codes, any changes\n\nyou make to me, like the\nplayer color or controls,\n\nwill automatically update\nwithout having to re-embed.\n\nSo long!","description":"a /embedding video from wDoc"
+{% endcodeblock %}

 ### Managing your metadata